-Established in 2004, the festival embraces the fringes, spotlights grassroots makers, and acts as a response to and critique of the status quo.
-For over 15 years, Freeplay has been exploring the vital margins of independent, alternative, and experimental games culture.
-The festival continues to champion artistic exploration and experimentation in games and playful media, and positions game making as arts practice.
+Freeplay is the world’s longest-running independent games festival, located in Melbourne, Australia.
+Established in 2004, the festival embraces the fringes, spotlights grassroots artists and game makers, and acts as a response to and critique of the status quo.
+For over 17 years, Freeplay has been exploring the vital margins of independent, alternative, and experimental games culture.
+The festival continues to champion artistic exploration and experimentation in games and play, and positions game making as arts practice.

-Freeplay acknowledges the Wurundjeri people of the Kulin Nation as the Traditional Custodians of the Lands upon which the festival takes place.
+Freeplay acknowledges the Wurundjeri & Boon Wurrung people of the Kulin Nation as the Traditional Custodians of the Lands upon which the festival takes place.

 Sovereignty was never ceded, and this always was and always will be Aboriginal land.